derdoktor667/ESP32_FC/README.md

 ## ✨ Key Features

+*   **Safety-First API Mode**: The API mode now includes a critical safety timeout.
+If the web client disconnects without warning, the firmware automatically returns to flight mode, ensuring the drone does not remain in a non-responsive state.
+*   **User-Friendly CLI**: The command-line interface has been significantly improved with a detailed, categorized `help` menu, making it easier than ever to configure and debug the flight controller.
+*   **Robust & Reliable Configuration**: Settings management has been completely overhauled.
+The firmware now reliably loads settings from flash and automatically saves a default configuration on the first boot, ensuring predictable behavior.
 *   **Enhanced Web Application (`webapp/index.html`):**
     *   **Modern UI/UX:** Implemented a modern, clean, and dark design for a significantly enhanced user experience.
     *   **3D Quadcopter Model:** Features a dynamically generated 3D quadcopter model using Three.js primitives for live attitude visualization.